MatteoBaggetto/Board-Game-Eriantys/README.md

 ### Starting game

+If the game won't launch with this procedure, new build is needed.

 1) In order to launch the **server** you have to go with terminal in its jar folder and
    write: `java -jar nameJar.jar --port port`
     - `--port` is an optional field.

 2) In order to launch the **client** you have two options:
     - Repeat the same procedure and write `java -jar jarName.jar --graphics gui --address address --port port`
-    - Double-click on the file for playing with graphics.
         - `--address` and `--port` are optional fields.
         - You can write `cli` instead of `gui`.
+    - Double-click on the file for playing with graphics.